yehia67/documentation/getting-started/0.1/network/iota-networks.md

 # IOTA networks

-**IOTA has two public networks of [nodes](../network/nodes.md).
-Each network has its own [Tangle](../network/the-tangle.md) to which nodes can attach [transactions](../transactions/transactions.md).
-You can choose to connect and send [bundles](../transactions/bundles.md) to nodes on any public network.**
+**IOTA has two public networks of [nodes](../network/nodes.md), and each one has its own [Tangle](../network/the-tangle.md) to which nodes can attach [transactions](../transactions/transactions.md).**

 A public IOTA network is one that anyone can join and use.
-All transactions in a public IOTA network are transparent.
-Anyone can see the transactions and balances of all addresses.
+All transactions in a public IOTA network are transparent, and anyone can see them and the balances of all addresses by connecting to a node.

 IOTA has the following public networks: